 Things to remember about exams:-

-1. Once we have agreed that it’s appropriate for your child to enter for an exam, be sure you know when the deadline is for paying the entry fee (see “money”, “dates and times” on this website) and let me have payment in time by cash or cheque payable to me in person.
+1. Once we have agreed that it’s appropriate for your child to enter for an exam, be sure you know when the deadline is for paying the entry fee (see below) and let me have payment in good time .

 3. When you know the time of the exam, make sure arrangements are in place to transport your child to and from the exam venue, and that you arrive 15 minutes early.
 Unless your child is doing grade 5 or above, the whole thing will be over within less than the time you’ve been sitting nervously, waiting for them to go in!